cnelson20/cx16os/docs/routines.md

 ---

 ### $9D24: read_file
-- Reads up to r1 bytes into memory pointed to by r0 from fd .A
+- Reads up to r1 bytes into memory in bank r2.L pointed to by r0 from fd .A
+- r2.L being 0 signifies a read to the calling process' bank

 Return values:
 - .Y = 0 on success, else error code